 \subsection{Pre-Transition Vulnerabilities}

 Classical cryptographic primitives in \gls{CC} architectures exhibit fundamental vulnerabilities to quantum computational attacks.
-Unlike patchable implementation flaws, these vulnerabilities stem from the mathematical limitations of established cryptographic schemes and their pervasive role as security foundations across cloud service layers.
-This subsection categorizes the domains that quantum adversaries may exploit, forming the basis for subsequent attack vector analysis.
-The vulnerabilities can be grouped as follows:
+Unlike patchable implementation flaws, these vulnerabilities stem from mathematical limitations of established cryptographic schemes and their pervasive role as security foundations across cloud architectural layers.
+This subsection categorizes domains that quantum adversaries may exploit, forming the basis for subsequent attack vector analysis.